The Largest Concentration of Petrified Wood in the World

 I think I won't be wrong if I say that the American West holds the largest concentration of natural wonders in the world.
 While apparen...

 I think I won't be wrong if I say that the American West holds the largest concentration of natural wonders in the world.
 While apparent biggies such as Grand Canyon, Zion, Bryce Canyon, Yellowstone, Death Valley and Yosemite are well-known and heavily travelled, there are still plenty of less-known places with no less fascinating features.
-Petrified Forest National Park located in the eastern Arizona is one of the best kept secrets despite its accessibility - just off the Interstate 40.
+Petrified Forest National Park located in eastern Arizona is one of the best-kept secrets despite its accessibility - just off the Interstate 40.

-This park has two entrances - the north and the south ones connected by a 28 mile / 45 km scenic road.
-I recommend you start from the north one, because the amount of petrified wood increases as you move south.
+This park has two entrances - the north and the south ones connected by a 28-mile / 45 km scenic road.
+I recommend you start from the north because the amount of petrified wood increases as you move south.
 So if you start from the south one and drive northbound, you get the 'wow' effect at the very beginning and your driving won't be as interesting as it would be should you drive in the opposite direction.

 The first thing you encounter in the park as you drive in from the north entrance is the Painted Desert.
 Iron and manganese give this soft sedimentary rock its unbelievable palette of colours.

 The colours are even more vivid as it was raining when we visited this desert.
 Yes, you heard it right - it's a desert and it was raining.
 Moreover, it was snowing in the morning, then the temperatures rose and the rain took over close to noon.
 After a few brief hours of sunshine, dark clouds covered the sky and chunks of ice started falling down.
-The Mother Nature is truly amazing and sometimes offers a weather that breaks all stereotypes.
+Mother Nature is truly amazing and sometimes offers a weather that breaks all stereotypes.

 If the Monument Valley resembles Mars, the Painted Desert resembles Jupiter!

-Desert Inn is a museum now, but back in the late 19th - early 20th centuries it used to be a hotel where park visitors could stay overnight.
+Desert Inn is a museum now, but back in the late 19th - early 20th centuries, it used to be a hotel where park visitors could stay overnight.

 Painted Desert can be grey and brown as well.

 It's hard to believe now, but about 200 million years ago, dinosaurs and their ancient relatives-reptiles whose bones can be found in museums used to roam, swim and fly here.
 This place was a tropical wet forest with lots of evergreen trees.
-When a tree died, its log would get to a swamp and over time would be buried under layers of mud and volcanic ash.
-Underground water with a high concentration of silicon would penetrate a dead log and substitute its organic matter with a silicon, thus creating a petrified wood.
+When a tree died, its log would get into a swamp and over time would be buried under layers of mud and volcanic ash.
+Underground water with a high concentration of silicon would penetrate a dead log and substitute its organic matter with silicon, thus creating a petrified wood.

 Apparently, the climate changed and a tropical wet forest became a prairie.
 Water and wind eroded top layers of soil and unearthed petrified logs.